Jasper Sands

 Hi!
 I’m Jasper!

-I’m an incoming Master’s candidate at Columbia University.
-I’m starting on the Machine Learning track though after I find research and professors that fit well, I hope to switch to the Personalized Thesis track.
+I’m a Master’s candidate at Columbia University.
+I’m pursuing a personalized thesis in Quantum Algorithms.
 I aim to make my Master’s program as research-oriented as possible with the goal of making it a trial run for a PhD program.

 About me